bips-hb/ConNIS_results/README.md

 ## Run simulation study based on synthetic data

 The default values for the simulation study are described in Hanke et al., 2025.
-To (re-)run the simulation study `simulations.R` needs to be called.
+To (re-)run the simulation study, call `simulations.R`.
 It sets the parameters of the simulation study and the number of workers for the parallel computation using `parLapply`.
 It then calls three types of scripts via a loop structure over the different parameters:

 * `dataSimulation.R` for generating the synthetic data
 * `<method>Analysis.R` for the analysis of the data